daskeyboard/daskeyboard.io/q-api-quick-start.md

 Das Keyboard Q devices RGB LEDs are very simple to program.

 <div class="alert alert-success" role="alert">
-Copy, paste the code below into a bash compatible terminal and start experimenting.
+Copy, paste the code below into a bash compatible terminal and start experimenting (Windows, Linux or macOS).
 </div>

 {% include /script-examples/signal-ressource/create-signal/code.md %}

+NOTE: Examples uses Linux-style `shell` command line.
+It is also available on Windows:

+* `shell` command line is available when installing Linux Subsystem for Windows 10: <https://docs.microsoft.com/en-us/windows/wsl/install-win10>.

+* or when using `git bash` which is available here: <https://gitforwindows.org/>.

 This quick start document covers the following:

 1. How it works: key concepts
 2. Getting authentication tokens
 3. Sending a signal to a Q device

-NOTE: this example uses Linux `shell` command line.

-* `shell` command line is available on Windows when using Windows Subsystem for Linux on Windows 10: <https://docs.microsoft.com/en-us/windows/wsl/install-win10>.

-* use `git bash` which is available here: <https://gitforwindows.org/>.

 ## Key Q concepts: How it works